 In January 2017, the Office of the Attorney General (OAG) of Switzerland dismissed the case against Khaled Nezzar, arguing that the intensity of the clashes within the context of the “dirty war” was not sufficient to call it a civil war.
 The civil parties appealed before the Federal Criminal Court (FCC) against this decision.
 More than a year later, in June 2018, the FCC ruled that an armed conflict did indeed exist in Algeria between 1992 and 1994, and that General Nezzar was aware of the countless crimes committed under his command.
 Consequently, the case was referred back to the OAG, who resumed the investigation.

 On 30 May 2018, the Federal Criminal Court overturned the decision of the OAG.
 The Court recognized the existence of a non-international armed conflict in Algeria in the early 1990s and found that there was no doubt that Nezzar was aware of the acts committed under his order.
 Therefore, the court concluded that the OAG should complete its investigation on war crimes, and determine whether Nezzar could also be charged with crimes against humanity, torture and murder.

 In August 2018, a letter to Switzerland by the United Nations Special Rapporteurs on torture and on the independence of judges and lawyers was made public.
 It heavily criticized Switzerland for an alleged lack of independence and political interference, mentioning explicitly the case against Nezzar.

-In 2020, the investigation was still ongoing and several procedural acts were undertaken throughout the year.
+In 2020, the investigation was still ongoing.

 PROCEDURE IN ALGERIA